hyperpixel34/aerothemeplasma/INSTALL.md

 ```

 10. In the terminal emulator of your choice (e.g Konsole), set the font to [TerminalVector](https://www.yohng.com/software/terminalvector.html), size 9pt.
 Disable smooth font rendering and bold text, reduce the line spacing and margins to 0px, set the cursor shape to underline, and enable cursor blinking.
-11. In System Settings -> Notifications -> Application Settings, set the "Authentication System" to play the ```dialog-special``` sound.